Jhansi-27/Forest_Fires_CNN/README.md

 This is the main IPython Notebook, run it using Jupyter notebook in your local system or using [Google Collab](https://colab.research.google.com).

 ## Results
-* Fire classification accuracy and  Confusion Matrix:
+* The following are the classification accuracy and Confusion Matrix of the baseline model:
 ### Accuracy
 ![Accuracy](https://github.com/Jhansi-27/Forest_Fires_CNN/blob/main/accuracy.PNG?raw=true)
 ### Confusion marix